-This episode was originally published on the Profitable Musician Show.
+This episode about this revolutionary singing tool was originally published on the Profitable Musician Show.

 Whitney Nichole from Songbird Studios and the Creator of The Singing / Straw is a powerhouse.
 She has done so much as a musician and entrepreneur.
 She has always been a singer.
 Her parents were very supportive for her music but also grounded in reality enough to advise her to have a real job.
 She thought to become a lawyer, while always singing on the side, but when she started working at a law firm as a paralegal, she was feeling a little unfulfilled.
 She took a pause and ended up doing a lot of gigging and started a band in New York.
 She released an album, then moved to California, and started teaching voice and also worked on her first debut album.
-She toured, grew her teaching business which eventually led to Songbird Studios.
+She toured, grew her teaching business which eventually led to the singing straw, a revolutionary singing tool she uses in Songbird Studios.

 Growing up, she was singing all the time but didn’t really study voice in a traditional sense.
 She felt that lessons aren’t for her.